-Students are encouraged to review all recommended readings before each class session and actively participate in in-class discussions.
-Grades are determined by a combination of in-class activities and writing assignments.
+Students are expected to review all required readings before each class session and to actively participate in in-class discussions.
+Grades are determined by a combination of in-class activities, writing assignments, and online quizzes.
 For writing assignments, students will receive assistance from a dedicated writing instructor.